Hybrid Search¶

 Reranking does not apply to similar_to()

 similar_to() is a per-row expression with no bounded candidate set.
-Cross-encoders are only effective on small candidate sets, so reranking is limited to the three search procedures.
+Reranking (cross-encoder or MaxSim) is only effective on small candidate sets, so it is limited to the three search procedures.

 Use Cases¶